zodern/meteor-up/README.md

     DEBUG=* mup <command>

 where `<command>` is one of the `mup` commands such as `setup`, `deploy`, etc.

+#### Common Problems

+> Verifying Deployment: FAILED

+If you do not see `=> Starting meteor app on port:80` in the logs, it might not have had enough time to finish running `npm install`.
+If you do see it in your logs, make sure your `ROOT_URL` starts with https or http, depending on if you are using ssl or not.

+> Mup silently fails, mup.js file opens instead, or you get a Windows script error

+If you are using windows, make sure you run commands with `mup.cmd <command>` instead of `mup <command>`.
+If it silently fails for a different reason, please create an issue.

 ### Migrating from Meteor Up 0.x